oa-333/elog/README.md

 The following example shows how to connect to a Kafka topic:

-    log_target = msgq://kafka?bootstrap-servers=localhost:9092&topic=my-events
+    log_target = msgq://kafka?bootstrap-servers=localhost:9092&topic=log_records

 The kafka log target uses the 'msgq' schema, and 'kafka' provider.
 Two parameters are expected: 'bootstrap-servers' and 'topic'.
+Optionally, a partition id may be passed as well with the syntax 'partition={id}.
 Pay attention that in this example the global log format is used as the message payload.
-Optionally, a partition id may be passed as well with the syntax 'partition={id}.
 Future version will support passing log record fields in message headers.